Trust Signal Case Files

 The brands are selected because they demonstrate a signal pattern clearly, not because they are failing.
 A broken signal is not a failing brand.
 It is a brand with an observable pattern worth understanding.

 Read a case file and you will see exactly how the diagnostic works, the evidence, the pattern, the verdict, and the repair options.
-You may also recognise the pattern in your own brand.
+You may also recognize the pattern in your own brand.

 Case File #A001 — The Walnut Audit